MKme/ResQ/PCB/README.md

 - OLED is powered by 5V not 3.3V (just note in case yours is not 5V tolerant)
 - OLED Wiring startes with VCC on the end then GND- Apparently almost every other OLED in the world outside my shop starts with GND then VCC
 - OLED can be wired backwards as above point and burn your fingers....twice.... but still works after.... sigh....
+- Extra unused I/O is broken out (you have to add jumper wires for signal if you want to add anything) but not routed- they are fully functional in V2 and beyond

 ## V2.1
 Project files done in KiCAD